Snaiel/ML-Fireballs/README.md

 <br>

 ## Detection Pipeline

+Building off of the paper: [Fireball streak detection with minimal CPU processing requirements for the Desert Fireball Network data processing pipeline
+](https://doi.org/10.1017/pasa.2019.48) by Towner et al. (2020).

+**Overview of the new detection pipeline**

 This folder contains code for detecting fireballs in a folder of images.
 Functionality such as checking brightness of whole images, image differencing, tile pixel thresholds, and streak line analysis.